FlyingFathead/audio-bitsqueezer/README.md

 The MSSIAH cartridge is a great tool if you're using original C64 hardware as its data-over-MIDI functionality is extremely well-suited for creating C64 "digis".

 MSSIAH's Wave-Player requires 8-bit/6 kHz WAV on import when using data over MIDI.
-The MSSIAH mode in bitsqueezer will help you in that.

-MSSIAH handles further processing to suit its compatibility internally, so the 4-bit squeeze step isn't required in MSSIAH use.
+MSSIAH handles further processing to suit its compatibility internally, note that the 4-bit squeeze step isn't required in MSSIAH use.

 For more information on the MSSIAH mode, please see i.e. [MSSIAH Wave-Player Manual (PDF)](https://mssiah.com/files/MSSIAH_WavePlayer.pdf) or the [C64 MSSIAH Cartridge](https://mssiah.com/) website.